Northern Utah WebSDR

 lasted significantly longer than a UPS powering one of the microwave

 hops providing Internet connectivity could.
-Whether or not this
+Whether or not

 had anything to do with our intermittent